In this episode, Dan Holohan reflects on a time when apps were cardboard and contractors were delighted by them.

 Crane, not to be outdone, offered a cardboard app (two-slice-white-bread size) that asked questions similar to American Standard’s and then came up with how many feet of their cast-iron baseboard you’d need to use.

 I figure this one got used less often since we both know that the way baseboard radiators really gets sized is to measure the walls and then install the baseboard to fit along those walls.

 And then, of course, there was Bell & Gossett’s System Syzer, credited to my teacher, the late, great Gil Carlson.
 When I was working with the contractors in New York City and Long Island, I would not leave home without that delicious, dessert-plate-sized, plastic app.
 I used it constantly and now I’ve learned that B&G has replaced Gil’s Wheel with an electronic app, and that’s nice, but I’m keeping my old one because it works just fine and comes with many sweet memories.

-As each of these cardboard- and plastic apps showed up, I’m sure contractors were thrilled.
+And as each of these cardboard- and plastic apps showed up, I’m sure contractors were thrilled.
 Heck, I still smile every time I look at them.
 I think about how many hands must have touched these things before they came to me, how many jobs they helped size, and how many problems they helped solve.
-How much time they saved.
+And how much time they saved.

 And not one of them needed a battery.

 Did you like that tale?
 I hope so, and if you did, please share it with your friends.
 Thanks for spending some time with me.
 I appreciate you!